DadongZ/findNcopy/README.md

 # findNcopy
-recursively find certain type of files and copy to an desination folder
+Recursively find certain type of files and copy to an desination folder